 Pilot Profile: Select a pilot from the list using your mouse and then press this button.
-You'll enter the Pilot Profile menu
+You'll enter the Pilot Profile menu awards (click on the image of the current you wish.
+The name of the file is displayed fi, hu, ru1, ru2, ru3.
+The name of the folder award, if present).

-In the Pilot Profile menu, you may read more info about the selected pilot and view his awards (click on the image of the current award, if present).
+In the Pilot Profile menu, you may read more info about the selected pilot and view his the campaign).